flybywiresim/docs/docs/guide.md

-Please follow the information in this guide to install the FlyByWire Simulations A32NX Mod for Microsoft Flight Simulator 2020
+Please follow the information on this page to install the FlyByWire Simulations A32NX Mod for Microsoft Flight Simulator 2020

 ---